vaibhavambastha/dnn-accelerator-design/README.md

 ---

-## 🔮 Testing
+## Testing

 ### Hardware Testing
-- **Unit Tests**: Use `tb_rtl_dot.sv` to validate individual modules.
+- **Unit Tests**: Designed `tb_rtl_dot.sv` to validate individual modules.
 - **System Integration Tests**: Mock SDRAM and Avalon interfaces to verify end-to-end functionality.

 ### Software Testing
-- **Functional Verification**: Use Python or C to create a software-only implementation of the matrix-vector product for comparison.
+- **Functional Verification**: Used C to create a software-only implementation of the matrix-vector product for comparison.
-- **On-Hardware Debugging**: Use a DE1-SoC board with JTAG and UART for debugging and result verification.
+- **On-Hardware Debugging**: Used DE1-SoC board with JTAG and UART for debugging and result verification.